parkermac/energy/README.txt

 README for the energy code

-1/9/2016  Parker MacCready
+10/5/2016  Parker MacCready

 The code in this directory calculates reservoir and flux terms in the KE and APE budgets calculated from a ROMS simulation.
-The equation development and numerical methods are described in detail in a draft manuscript (MacCready 2016).
+The equation development and numerical methods are described in detail in MacCready and Giddings (2016, JPO).

 What you need to run the code: